-FAQ #1 - What degrees are offered by the department of communication?
+FAQ #1 - What degrees are offered by the Department of Communication & Digital Media?

 Upon graduation, communication and digital media students earn a Bachelor of Arts in Communication & Digital Media.

-FAQ #2 - What honors are available to communication majors?
+FAQ #2 - What honors are available to communication and digital media majors?

 As Wittenberg defines it, graduating "with honors" has to do with cumulative GPA, be that cum laude, magna cum laude or summa cum laude.
 To find out for which a student may qualify, take the cumulative GPA in question and then match it to the section in the Faculty Manual on "Honors in Course."

 "Departmental Honors" is a distinction reserved for students who complete an honors thesis within the department.
 (See the same page, lower down.)

 A student can also attain membership in the University's Xi Phi Chapter of Lambda Pi Eta, the National Communication honorary; however, this is separate from Honors in Course, the University Honors Program or Departmental Honors.

 FAQ #3 - What can I do with a communication & digital media major?

 The Department of Communication & Digital Media at Wittenberg is committed to providing a true liberal arts education for its majors.
 Thus, our primary goal is to help our students think critically and approach their lives in an enlightened, open-minded and ethical manner.
-We also recognize that potential students are often curious about the professional paths communication majors tend to pursue.
+We also recognize that potential students are often curious about the professional paths communication and digital media majors tend to pursue.
 Upon graduation, some students with an interest in communication have chosen employment in jobs such as the following:

 - LinkedIn, product engagement specialist